The Independents of Color - Leadership

 © Gloria Rolando, 2001

-The year 2008 will mark the 100th anniversary of the PIC.
+The year 2008 marks the 100th anniversary of the PIC.
 A National Commission has been set up in Cuba to oversee the commemoration.

 See also: